Zaw-Thet-Naing/Algorithm-Visualizer/README.md

 #### Description:

   This [React](https://react.dev/) single-page application visualizes some of the popular sorting algorithms by showing the sorting processes with animations.
 Currently, the application contains four sorting algorithms which are bubble sort, heap sort, merge sort, and quick sort.
+  I built this program because I've never coded any sorting algorithm, and I thought that in this way, I can improve my problem solving and debugging skills.

 #### How to install and run